 New to sublimation?
 Learn how to use sublimation here.

 I first saw this project in a video by my friend Jamela Payne.
-Her’s are fun but scarier than mine.
+Hers are fun but scarier than mine.
 I’m keeping mine mild.
-I really love this look, you can stay mild with your Halloween design like I did or go scary as she did here.
+I really love this look, you can stay mild with your Halloween design as I did or go scary as she did here.

 One of the reasons I really love making peek-a-boo sublimation shirts is that you can use any type of shirt for this project.
 If you love the feel of cotton shirts, you can use a cotton shirt.
 Because the sublimation is not on the shirt itself you can use a shirt with any combination of materials.